codedefender-io/metrics/README.md

 # Metrics

-This repository contains binaries used to benchmark Vmprotect vs Themida vs Codedefender, along with all obfuscated binary variants, associated configuration files, and raw benchmark data.
+This repository contains binaries used to benchmark VMProtect vs Themida vs Codedefender, along with all obfuscated binary variants, associated configuration files, and raw benchmark data.

 Visualized metric data can be seen on https://metrics.codedefender.io/